seiyria/drakkar/_other/misc-facts.md

 * Different weapons carry different hide penalties.
 If you're holding a halberd, you're more likely to be seen than if you're holding a dagger.

-* Strength affects how well you hit enemies.
+* Strength affects how well you hit enemies, how hard you hit, and your encumberance limit.

 * Agility affects how well you dodge enemies.